thefatos/galaxya21s-gsi/README.md

 ### Remember that this will wipe all data!!!
 Now press Volume Up and you're done.
 **Congratulations you unlocked your bootloader!** Time for the next step.

+# Patching image with Magisk

+## Note: Use Magisk version 26.3 to patch ## image, if not it will bootloop.